Oh, grim and gloomy,

 "Our experiment took so long because we were not reading the directions carefully."

 They are mostly gone now, except for Ladybug.
 I slowly clean a cyclonic mess.
 Often, like today, I forget they are coming over and come up with an activity at the moment.
 This could definitely be done better, but the most meaningful gift I give them is FREEDOM.
 Freedom to experiment with new things.
-Freedom in my home and my cupboards, freedom to make mistakes and messes, and freedom to b
+Freedom in my home and my cupboards, freedom to make mistakes and messes, and freedom to be themselves.

 Sunday, March 22, 2009